To work with messages, you should have the following access rights to the unit:

 To delete messages from the database, follow the steps below.

-The messages are completely removed from the database when querying them next time.
+The messages are completely removed from the database when requesting them next time.
 Before then, the messages remain in the table but become inactive.

 You cannot delete the last message from the unit and the last message with valid location coordinates.